-The annual remuneration for the members of the Supervisory Board, in accordance with the policy adopted at the General Meeting on 7 May 2008, is €50,000 for the Chairman, €45,000 for the Vice-Chairman and €40,000 for the other members of the Board, with an additional remuneration of €5,000 for each member who is on one or more Committees set up by the Supervisory Board.
+The annual remuneration for the members of the Supervisory Board, in accordance with the policy adopted at the General Meeting on 7 May 2008, is €50,000 for the Chairman, €45,000 for the Vice-Chairman and €40,000 for the other members of the Board, with an additional remuneration of €5,000 for each member who is on one or more committees set up by the Supervisory Board.
 The Chairman and the other members of the Supervisory Board receive an annual fixed expenses allowance of €3,280 and €1,640 respectively.
-The remuneration and fixed expenses allowance are paid on quarterly basis.
+The remuneration and fixed expenses allowance are paid on a quarterly basis.

 The Supervisory Board draws up the company’s remuneration policy based on advice from its Remuneration Committee.
 The General Meeting adopts the remuneration policy.
-Once the remuneration policy has been adopted, the Supervisory Board determines the remuneration for the individual members of the Executive Board, again on the basis of recommendations by its Remuneration Committee.
+Once the remuneration policy has been adopted, the Supervisory Board determines the remuneration for the individual members of the Executive Board, again on the basis of recommendations of its Remuneration Committee.
 The Remuneration Committee’s regulations are published on BAM’s website.
-The members of the Executive Board received remuneration in the past financial year in line with the remuneration policy adopted by the General Meeting on 22 April 2015 after a review of the remuneration policy for the Executive Board in light of the Back in Shape programme and by taking into account developments in market best practices since the previous update.
+The members of the Executive Board received remuneration in the past financial year in line with the remuneration policy adopted by the Annual General Meeting on 22 April 2015 after a review of the remuneration policy for the Executive Board in light of the Back in Shape programme and by taking into account developments in market best practices since the previous update.

 The remuneration policy is geared to attract and retain qualified people and motivating them to achieve Royal BAM Group’s objectives.
 Particular emphasis is placed on experience with the Group’s (international) activities and the necessary management qualities.
 In the design of the policy and in determining the remuneration levels of the members of the Executive Board, the Supervisory Board has benchmarked the several remuneration elements against market standards.
-Also the internal pay differentials have been taken into account, as well as scenario analyses which have been used to determine possible outcomes of the variable remuneration elements, including the maximum value of the long-term incentive.
+Also the internal pay differentials have been taken into account, as well as scenario analyses which were used to determine possible outcomes of the variable remuneration elements, including the maximum value of the long-term incentive.
 The remuneration structure and elements take into account that risk-taking beyond the risk profile of the company should not be encouraged.

-The policy is also aimed to stimulate profitable growth and long-term value creation, to motivate individuals and to increase the attractiveness of the company to highly qualified executives, including those from other industries, so as to interest them in Royal BAM Group as an employer.
+The policy is also aimed at stimulating profitable growth and long-term value creation, to motivate individuals and to increase the attractiveness of the company to highly qualified executives, including those from other industries, so as to interest them in Royal BAM Group as an employer.
 The remuneration level and structure are partly based on the development of results, as well as other developments that are relevant to the company, including non-financial indicators which are relevant for the company’s long-term objectives.

 In order to achieve these design principles, remuneration is set at a competitive level for the relevant national general remuneration market for directors and other senior managers of large companies.
 The Supervisory Board will regularly review the remuneration package to ensure that it complies with the assumptions underlying the remuneration policy.
 The remuneration policy will also be evaluated regularly; changes in the policy will be put forward for adoption at the General Meeting.

-The 2015 incentive levels are presented in the > table below:
+The incentive levels are presented in the > table below:

 The remuneration of the Executive Board consists of four elements:

 a.
-Fixed salary;
+Fixed remuneration;

 b.
 Short-term incentive (STI);